rodneyshupe/Cookbook/Recipes/Entrees/Misc/TheBestDIYFoilPacketDinners.rst

 ^^^^^^^^^^^^^^^^^^^
 Beyond the absolute must of salt and pepper, you can add just about anything.
 Fresh or dried herbs such as thyme, rosemary, Basil, oregano.
-Try spices like garlic powder, smoked paprika, cumin, chili powder, tumeric, or even cinnamon.
+Try spices like garlic powder, smoked paprika, cumin, chili powder, turmeric, or even cinnamon.
 Sauce it up with a sweet BBQ sauce, steak sauce or add a dash of Worcestershire.
 Wine, citrus, stock, sambal olek, sriracha, or soy sauce all add a tasty umami to the dinner.